A republication of an earlier Picture Parade.

-Consumers exhibiting these signs after having contact with this product should contact their healthcare providers.
+Owners exhibiting any signs after having contact with this product should contact their healthcare provider.

-Pets with Salmonella infections may be lethargic and have diarrhea or bloody diarrhea, fever and vomiting.
+Pets with Salmonella infections may be lethargic and have diarrhea, fever, vomiting and or abdominal pain.

-Infected but otherwise healthy pets can be carriers and infect other animals and humans.
+Infected but otherwise healthy pets can be carriers and infect other animals or humans.